nuhame/mlpug/README.md

 in a `logs` object that is passed through all callbacks during training.
 The `LogProgress` callback instance logs the metric values stored in the received `logs` object.

-We can now instantiate the `TrainingManager` and pass it the training_model.
+We can now instantiate the `TrainingManager` and pass it the `trainer`.
 ```python
 manager = mlp.trainers.TrainingManager(trainer,
                                        training_dataset,